-Overnight limit Current currencies (limit by currency) 2,000,000 Exotic currencies (limit by currency) 250,000 TOTAL ALL CURRENCIES COMBINED 3,000,000
+TOTAL ALL CURRENCIES COMBINED 3,000,000 Exotic currencies (limit by currency) 250.000 Current currencies (limit by currency) 2,000,000 Overnight limit

-Two breaches (of up to one day) of the foreign exchange position limit were observed during 2021 in August and December, related to operational incidents.
+Four breaches (of up to one day) of the foreign exchange position limit were observed during 2022 in March and June, related to operational incidents.
 These have been reported in the operational incident tracking tool and additional controls have been implemented.
 These incidents had no significant impact and were resolved quickly.

-In addition, DPAS retains a residual position of USD 0.6 million in euro equivalent which is not included in the exchange limits that govern the activities of the Financial Markets department, however, this position is subject to specific monitoring by the Luxembourg ALM Committee.
+In addition, DPAS retains a residual position of USD - 0.7 million in euro equivalent which is not included in the exchange limits that govern the activities of the Financial Markets department, however, this position is subject to specific monitoring by the Luxembourg ALM Committee.